 Going into surgery can be an unsettling experience, regardless of the circumstances.
-A person who is being operating on is completely at the mercy of the surgeon and the surgical team.
+A person who is being operated on is completely at the mercy of the surgeon and the surgical team.
 They need to be able to trust that they are skilled at what they do, that they will effectively communicate with one another, and will have the ability to bring their full attention to the task at hand.
-In most cases, all of this is true — or at least true enough to make the surgery successful.
-But not always.
+In most cases, all of this is true—or at least true enough to make the surgery successful—but not always.

-Every year there are approximately 1500-2000 cases reported where foreign objects are retained inside the body after a surgical procedure is complete.
+Every year, there are approximately 1,500 to 2,000 cases reported where foreign objects are retained inside the body after a surgical procedure is complete.
 This is often referred to as retained foreign objects, but there is a push to use the term retained surgical items (RSIs) in order to properly distinguish between materials that are unintentionally inserted into and left in the body after a surgical procedure is complete.
 It would not include foreign objects such as swallowed pennies or bullets that get into the body before an operation begins.

 - Soft goods

 - Small miscellaneous items

 Some of the odds and ends that are inadvertently left behind include things like sponges, wound packing materials, catheter tips, and guide wires.

 Depending on the area of the body involved and the item left behind, RSIs can cause problems of varying severity.
 Frequently, some sort of negligence is involved, and the incident constitutes grounds for a medical malpractice lawsuit.
 Failing to act in a way that a reasonable person would in a specific situation or acting in a way that a reasonable person would not act is considered to be negligent and a preventable human error.
 Aside from the discomfort associated with these errors, there is an added downside that the expenses incurred are not eligible for reimbursement from the Centers for Medicare and Medicaid Services.

 How Do Foreign Objects Get Left in the Body?